-Now to join front and back!
-Once again there are many ways you join the front to the back – whip stitch it, dc join or maybe you’d like to run a length of chain through the stitches so it can be removed for easy washing.
-I’ve used a dc join through both loops for a nice secure finish.
-Place front and back, wrong sides together and start working a dc through both loops on front and back.
+Now to join the front and back!
+Once again, there are many ways you join the front to the back – whip stitch it, dc join, or maybe you’d like to run a length of chain through the stitches so it can be removed for easy washing.
+I’ve used a DC join through both loops for a secure finish.
+Place front and back, wrong sides together, and start working a dc through both loops on front and back.
 This little photo guide is a handy resource if you’re not sure.

 I find it easier to peg them together so they don’t slip out of place.
 Once you’ve completed 3 sides, insert your cushion and complete the round.